 You like a challenge and experimenting with earning more

-If any of these apply to you, get on the mailing list rickety tick and see if you can’t save more by following the blog.
+If any of these apply to you, get on the mailing list rickety tick and see if you can’t save more on your journey with Save Like A Bear.

 What to expect on the blog

-I’ve been a TV fiend previously, so I plan to recap a lot of shows for the blog that have taught me something about value for money.
-These include property shows, some finance, and a lot of shows about food and fitness, as this seems to be a money pit for most of us.
+Are you a TV fiend too?
+I recapped a lot of shows for the blog that have taught us something about value for money.
+These include property programmes, some finance, and a lot of shows about food and fitness, as this seems to be a money pit for most of us.
 There’s also not much point in saving all your cash by ruining your health, and I think it’s possible to have health goals and savings goals that compliment each other.

-I’m a bit of a nerd, hence the quotes from some cult classic television too.
-For reasons that are either obvious or inexplicable depending on your music tastes, I also seem to include a lot of Harry Styles references when I write.
+If you’re a nerd like me, you’ll recognise the quotes from cult classic television like Buffy.
+For reasons that are either obvious or inexplicable depending on your music tastes, I also seem to include a lot of Harry Styles references.
 Je ne regret rien!
-I guess that’s what happens when he’s playing on repeat around the house, so I take no responsibility for that.

-Also, although my posts tend towards the long side, I hope they are a actually shortcut for you.
+I hope my long posts are actually a shortcut for you.
 This is because I had to read so many different things to get clued up on the homebuying steps, it felt like no one had the bulk of the essential information in one place.

 Want to know how to save your best deposit so you can get a (competitive) mortgage offer?
 Or how to choose a property within your budget without saying goodbye to the lifestyle you want?
 Then you’ll want to check out the posts that kicked the blog off: